-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 That’s why there are a lot of enigmatic ruins and beautiful rice terrace.

 The location is south from Nara city.
-You can visit there from Kyoto, Osaka or Nara as a one day trip.
+You can visit there from Kyoto, Osaka or Nara as one day trip.

-It is highly recommendable if you like cycling because Asuka is very good place to go around by bicycle.
+It is highly recommended if you like cycling because Asuka is very good place to go around by bicycle.

 If you have more interest, see the link below.